raccoons-team/ctf/2015-12-27-32c3/traces_embedded_200/README.md

 Google says MDO3014 is a model of oscilloscope, so it is natural to assume that this is some kind of signal dump.
 Columns were helpfully labelled for us: there was TIME, CH1, TIME again and D0-D11.
-When I plotted the only analog signal, CH1, against time, it lookd like this (with D0 overlaid):
+When I plotted the only analog signal, CH1, against time, it looked like this (with D0 overlaid):
 ![Clock](http://i.imgur.com/fAkL9h0.png)

 As we can see, digital signal was changing only on falling edge of CH1.
-Thus, it is safe to assume that CH1 is clock and we should sample digital channels on the rising edge of CH1.
+Thus, it is safe to assume that CH1 is clock and we should sample digital channels on the *rising* edge of CH1.
 Thus, the first step of proccessing is:
 ```
 f=open("data.csv")
 fout=open("data2.csv","w")